 You can find Triclosan in antibacterial soaps and liquid detergents.
 It may also affect the functions of hormones like endocrine.

-The harmful chemicals in the cleaning products not only harmful to our health but also to the environment.
+The harmful chemicals in cleaning products are not only harmful to our health but also to the environment.

 Dangerous to plants and animals: